A-K Valley roundup: Valley rallies for win in extra innings

 Boys lacrosse

 Freeport 14, Morgantown 7 — Corey Schrecengost scored five goals, leading the Yellowjackets to a nonsection victory at Freeport Area Athletic Stadium.
-Evan Schaffhauser added four goals and Braith Kiser tallied two for Freeport (3-1), which bounced back from its first loss of the season.
+Evan Schaffhauser added four goals, and Braith Kiser tallied two for Freeport (3-1), which bounced back from its first loss of the season.
 Noah Freeman made 11 saves.